PowFPS1/WiiMedic/README.md

 2. open `WiiMedic_Report.txt`
 3. paste it wherever you're getting help

 I tried to make the report readable for people who aren't super into Wii stuff, but detailed enough that people who are are able to use it to help you.
-I think it hits fairly well balanced but I'm not sure, it's better than nothing or just saying "my Wii is broken" with no other context.
+I think its fairly well balanced but I'm not sure, it's better than nothing or just saying "my Wii is broken" with no other context.

 ---